-The scoring criteria and methodology in the Joint IOU MIPIP, as Cal Advocates states, was developed through stakeholder engagement in working groups under the guidelines of D.21-01-018.
-In D.21-01-018, we directed stakeholders to participate and engage in the MIP workshops but not to use the forum to relitigate settled issues, rehash prior positions, or frame the MIP discussion to serve a narrow set of interests that ultimately do not serve the public interest.
-If we were to depart from the consensus developed in the MIP workshops, we would do just that: relitigate issues that stakeholders settled through these workshops.
-We decline to undo that work.
+The scoring criteria and methodology in the Joint IOU MIPIP, as Cal Advocates states, was developed through stakeholder engagement in working groups under the guidelines of D.21-01-018.214 In D.21-01-018,215 we directed stakeholders to participate and engage in the MIP workshops but not to use the forum to relitigate settled issues, rehash prior positions, or frame the MIP discussion to serve a narrow set of interests that ultimately do not serve the public interest.216 We decline to undo this work.
 We adopt the scoring criteria thresholds in the Joint IOU MIPIP to ensure every applicant has a fair shot at funding.